mconlon17/vivo-1.6-upgrade/README.md

 the possibility of implementing an enterprise solution to manage the data currently aggregated in VIVO, we have decided to delay the VIVO 1.6 upgrade indefinitely.
-We remain fully committed to VIVO and to the assembly and maintenance of the scholarly record of UF.
-We are do not feel it is in the best interests of the university to upgrade at this time.*
+We remain fully committed to VIVO and to the assembly and maintenance of the scholarly record of the University of Florida.
+We do not feel it is in the best interests of the university to upgrade at this time.*

 We had hoped to take advantage of the bi-directional API feature of VIVO 1.7 to develop